How it all started

 When the club first moved to this ground in 1978 it had only dressing rooms located away from the playing area and a perimeter fence around the pitch.
 Up to date over £500k and many man hours has been spent bringing the ground up to the Northern League standards, so that now there is a 200 seater stand, covered terracing for 500, uncovered terrace, hard standing all round and floodlights to the minimum 120 lux requirement.

 New dressing rooms and spectator toilets, including disabled facilities, were built in the summer of 2000.

-The club now boasts a new 3G Multi Use Games Area (MUGA) allowing players of all ages to train in a safe and floodlit environment.
-The MUGA pitch is also available for hire to outside organisations and individuals.
+In 2014 the club developed a 3G Multi Use Games Area (MUGA) with Funding from Sport England and Local Councillors allowing players of all ages to train in a safe and floodlit environment.
+The MUGA pitch is available for hire to outside organisations and individuals.

-Contact the club for more details on firstname.lastname@example.org
+Contact the club for more details on hire of MUGA and Clubhouse email@example.com

 - Wearside League Champions 1980/81

 - Monkwearmouth Cup Winners 1980/81 | 1981/82

 - Northern League Division 2 Winners 1983/84 | 1997/98

 - Durham Challenge Cup Runners-up 2006-07